 Teen humor and anti-violence backlash (“The Archie Show,” “Scooby-Doo”)

 The late 1960s saw a lot of changes in TV animation.
-As I wrote about the origins of “Scooby-Doo,” this probably came from a mix of reasons:
+As I wrote about the origins of “Scooby-Doo,” this came from a mix of reasons:

 - A backlash against violence in children’s programming, as seen in the aforementioned superhero shows.